epfl-mobots/tdmclient-ty/doc/dev.md

 ## Patching commands

 Commands are stored in `get_workbench()._commands` with `get_workbench().add_command`.
-To patch a command easily, e.g. to run a script either on the Thymio II if the file suffix is `.pythii` or as usual for any other suffix, we've defined the following function.
+To patch a command easily, e.g. to run a script either on the Thymio II if the file suffix is `.pythii` or as usual for any other suffix, we've defined the following functions.
 ```py
 def patch_command(command_id, patched_handler):
     """Replace the handler of a command specified by its id with a function